 Nothing to worry about on the not wanting front, then.
 He smiled and knew it shouldn't make him happy, but it did.

 Kirk woke, happy beyond belief to be waking in his own body, not Janice Lester's.
 He stretched, felt muscles responding the way he was used to, felt Jim Junior making himself known.
 He turned his head and saw Chris sleeping soundly beside him, her dark hair still a surprise to him.

-He eased out of bed, went into the bathroom, happily stood to pee.
-It had been so odd to be in a woman's body, and last night, when he'd finally gotten back into his body, he'd found pee on the wall by the toilet--Janice hadn't been having the easiest time getting used to a man's anatomy, either, from the look of it.
+He eased out of bed, went into the bathroom, and happily stood to pee.
+It had been so odd to be in a woman's body, and last night, when he'd finally gotten back into his body, he'd found pee on the wall by the toilet—Janice hadn't been having the easiest time getting used to a man's anatomy, either, from the look of it.

 Chris was awake when he walked out.
 "Is this the part where I skedaddle?"

 He crawled back into bed.
 "In a bit."

 "But I do have to skedaddle?"

 "I withdraw the question."
 She cuddled against him.
 "I didn't expect this."

 "I didn't, either."
 But she'd saved him.
 She'd been the person who'd allowed him to get to Spock.
 "How did you know she wasn't me?"
 Unless she'd seen Janice trying to pee?
 That thought made him smile.